 Some might associate the best suspension trainers with TRX, a household name in suspension training circles, but the San Francisco-based company is not the only purveyor of such things.
-If you want to put your body through a thorough workout from the comfort of the home or, if you're a little more extrovert, the local park or nearby beauty spot, get yourself a suspension training set today,
+Many companies now offer decent-quality suspension trainer sets for people who would like to use their bodyweight as resistance for their workouts.

 A choice of either a door anchor or the traditional TRX anchor, which loops around tree branches, posts or anything else that will easily take bodyweight without collapsing, increases the versatility.

-• Not exactly the same thing but you can read our full TRX HOME2 review here: the principle is the same
+Not the same thing, but you can read our full TRX HOME2 review here: the principle is the same

-Much like the aforementioned TRX units, this bumper pack is designed to include everything you need to get started and working out on your travels.
-Therefore, it contains a solid main anchor point, Auster's own design power straps and a mesh backpack to transport them in.
+Much like the aforementioned TRX units, this bumper pack is designed to include everything you need to get started and work out on your travels.
+Therefore, it contains a solid main anchor point, Auster's own design power straps (opens in new tab) (retailer link) and a mesh backpack to transport them in.

-Another no-frills suspension training system, but the Vulken Suspension Training Straps use a clipping system to adjust the length of the straps, as opposed to the well-known TRX sliding method.
+Another no-frills suspension training system, the Vulken Suspension Training Straps (opens in new tab) (retailer link) uses a clipping system to adjust the length of the straps, as opposed to the well-known TRX sliding method.

-This takes a little getting used and it is slightly more fiddly, but the entire system is very easy to set-up and felt sturdy considering the affordable price point.
+This takes a little getting used to, and it is slightly more fiddly, but the entire system is easy to set up and felt sturdy considering the affordable price point.

 "Suspension training is a style of bodyweight workout that uses straps to suspend the body.
-The hands hold, or feet are placed, in the straps and the user's bodyweight is used as resistance.
-One of the biggest benefits of suspension training is that it is extremely easy to increase or decrease the difficulty of exercises.
+The hands hold – or feet are placed – in the straps, and the user's bodyweight is used as resistance.
+One of the biggest benefits of suspension training is that it is effortless to increase or decrease the difficulty of exercises.
 By simply increasing or decreasing the length of the straps and moving closer or further away from the anchor point, you can adjust the difficulty," he says.

 And what's the benefit?
-Well, bodyweight training is extremely functional and most exercises train multiple muscle groups at once.
+Bodyweight training is highly functional, and most exercises train multiple muscle groups at once.
 "Suspension training is a very effective way to build muscle, build strong tendons and ligaments, burn fat and help to stabilise joints," says Harry.